Detroit Police Scanner Encryption: Motor City's Information Blackout

 Detroit City Council has oversight authority over police policies.
 Raise encryption concerns during public comment periods and in direct communications with your council representative.

 Request documentation of any incidents where scanner access caused harm to officers or operations.
-If Detroit is like every other city we've researched, the answer will be zero documented cases.
+No city that has encrypted communications has produced documented cases of scanner access harming officers.

 Subscribe to Detroit Free Press, Detroit News, and local outlets fighting for transparency.
 Support journalists like those at Metro Detroit News who are documenting encryption's impact.